If You’re Grieving, the Holiday Season Can Be Difficult–Know You’re Not Alone

 But even when he himself received Christmas presents, he would light up like a kid.
 Precious memories.
 My dear Mom, Sister, and I reminisce about this all the time.

-If you found money in your stocking, he was the type that would fold it into little bows and add twirl ribbon.
+If you found money in your stocking, he was the type that would fold it into little bows and add twirl ribbon--just to add a little extra sparkle to things.
 He would make us get out of the house and go hear choirs sing in the Rose Garden and drink hot apple cider.

 At Christmastime, even after my sister and I became adults, before we knocked on the front door at our Mom and Dad's house, he made sure there was Christmas music playing and he had put on his Santa hat before opening the door with a big smile.